Docker Containers in FuzzForge: Concept and Design

 How Does This All Fit Into FuzzForge?

-• API Integration: Exposes container status, logs, and resource metrics.
+- API Integration: Exposes workflow status, logs, and resource metrics via Temporal.

-• Security and Resource Controls: Enforced automatically for every workflow.
+- Security and Resource Controls: Enforced automatically for every worker and workflow.

 In Summary